Vitamin D: What It Is, What It May Help With, and What to Watch

 For many shoppers, the practical difference is simply what form appears on the label and how the dose is listed.
 What matters most is reading the product carefully, knowing how much you are actually taking, and fitting that amount to your overall intake and your goals.

-If you are comparing bottles, check the serving size, the form listed, and the amount in mcg or IU.
+If you are comparing bottles, check the serving size, the form listed, the amount in mcg or IU, and the Daily Value.
 That is where label literacy matters most.

 Timing and dosage context